-Our salad dressing is usually Olive Oil, Yogurt & Mustard dressing and often the kids favorite Avocado & yogurt dressing.
+Our salad dressing is usually Olive oil, yogurt & mustard dressing and often the kid's favorite avocado & yogurt dressing.

-- Adding veggies between your Lasagna sheets like the kale and spinach is a fun way to get veggies in.
+- Adding veggies to your Lasagna sheets like the kale and spinach is a fun way to get veggies in.
 Try adding them in the pasta with the meat - Instead of meat pasta throw in some mushrooms and peas.

-5. Substitute Oil for butter
+5. Substitute oil for butter

-- In fact make it Olive Oil and you'll be adding a ton more flavor.
+- In fact, make it olive oil and you'll be adding a ton more flavor.

 - Coconut oil is another way to add healthy fat to your diet.